-I’m all about using up all of those Thanksgiving leftovers, but after that meal full of gravy and cranberry sauce, all I want is a nice, spicy Buddha Bowl filled with delicious fresh vegetables and Korean Spicy Gochujang Sauce.
+I’m all about using up all of those Thanksgiving leftovers, but after a meal full of gravy and cranberry sauce, all I want is a nice, spicy Buddha Bowl filled with delicious fresh vegetables and Korean Spicy Gochujang Sauce.

 Bibimbap (BEE-beem-bop) is a classic – and delicious – dish of steamed rice served with meat (in this case, leftover turkey!), any colorful vegetables you have leftover in the fridge, and a fried egg on top.
 Talk about a palate cleanser!
 I’m already getting hungry.